XUBOI2806/MarioGame/docs/design_doc.md

 ##Req 5

+Toad and the Player will make a trade, which will be a new behaviour.
+This behaviour will need to be checked if this action is able to be executed.
+If so, the player will check if they have enough money and if Toad has the available Item

 An interact behaviour and action must be implemented first so that the player is able to interact with toad.
 Additionally, a new behaviour class will allow toad to have a possible trade action with